 Once the inherent risks have been identified and classified, it is important to assess the strength of the existing internal controls that mitigate each inherent risk.
-Licensees who have recognised risk events that carry a high inherent risk and put in place implemented appropriate controls to mitigate these risks carry a lower risk of the event being realised than licensees that have not.
+Licensees who have recognised risk events that carry a high inherent risk and put in placeimplemented appropriate controls to mitigate these risks carry a lower risk of the event being realised than licensees that have not.
 There are a number of internal control components that need to be examined to assess the licensee's ability to manage its risks.
-Internal control.38 as it applies to a licensee, consists of the following components:
+Internal control, 35 as it applies to a licensee, consists of the following components:

-- Control environment (corporate culture, corporate governance, organisation structure, assignment of authority and responsibility, documentation of policies and procedures, human resource practices, records management, etc.); - Licensee's risk assessment process-; - Information systems, including management and regulatory reporting and the related business processes relevant to the licence conditions. - Control activities (authorisation, segregation of duties, physical controls and security, IT controls etc)...); and - Monitoring of controls (management review, internal audit, other audits, etc).veracity of management information etc.).
+- Control environment (corporate culture, corporate governance, organisation structure, assignment of authority and responsibility, documentation of policies and procedures, human resource practices, records management, etc), - Licensee's risk assessment process-; - Information systems, including management and regulatory reporting and the related business processes relevant to the licence conditions. - Control activities (authorisation, segregation of duties, physical controls and security, IT controls etc}-); and - Monitoring of controls (management review, internal audit, other audits, etc).veracity of management information etc).

-The adequacy of controls is assessed using the 3-point rating scale described in -Table 19.
+The adequacy of controls is assessed using the 3-point rating scale described in Table 14.
+Table 19.

-38 Auditing and Assurance Standard AUS 402 February 2004ASA 315 June 2011, Auditing and Assurance Standards Board.
+35 Auditing and Assurance Standard AUS 402 February 2004 ASA 315 June 2011, Auditing and Assurance Standards Board.

-Table 19:: Preliminary Adequacy ratings for existing controls
+Table 19: Preliminary Adequacy ratings for existing controls

-Level Description Strong Controls that mitigate the identified risks to an appropriate level Moderate Controls that only cover significant risks; improvement required Weak Controls are weak or non-existent and have minimal impact on the risks
+Level Description Strong Strong controlsControls that are sufficient formitigate the identified risks to an appropriate level Moderate Moderate controls Controls that only cover significant risks; improvement possible required Weak Controls are weak or non-existent and have minimal impact on the risks